kedro-org/kedro/docs/source/deployment/databricks/databricks_deployment_workflow.md

 By following these steps, you packaged your Kedro project and manually ran it as a job on Databricks using the workspace UI.

-## Resources for automating deployment to Databricks
+## Resources for automatically deploying to Databricks

 Up to this point, this page has described a manual workflow for deploying and running a project on Databricks.
 The process can be automated in two ways: